Best Things to do on the Bellarine Peninsula

 Phone +61 352 592 845

 A few steps further you will find the Portarlington Bakehouse, which has very good and good valued pies and other treats.

 Edina Waterfront Café

 You know us- we don’t miss an opportunity when it comes to a nice café.
 We found the Edina Waterfront Café, which, in addition to good coffee, offered us fantastic views of the sea and Portarlington Pier.

 The Portarlington Pier was unfortunately under construction when we were on the Bellarine Peninsula.
 But from here you can take walks along the bay.
 Not far from the pier is a beautifully landscaped park, complete with a children’s playground.
-If you want to take a day trip to Melbourne, this is the right address.
-The passenger ferry departs here on its way to the Docklands in Melbourne.
+If you want to take a day trip to Melbourne, this is the right address, because the passenger ferry departs from here on its way to the Docklands in Melbourne.